pipo7/GoCliexampleOthers/cliexample2/README.md

 OR use below if there is a http or ssh repo with URL go mod init github.com/user/cliexample2 cobra init --pkg-name github.com/user/cliexample2

-# To run :
-./cliexample2 -h
-./cliexample2 -i 20 -w "testword"

-To see validations try giving Operations value 0 or -1 or same for workers.